Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

 -

-Install & trust:
+Install & Trust the Certificate

-Pro tip: If you later rotate mitmproxy’s CA, remove the old profile on iOS first to prevent conflicts.
+Pro tip: If you later rotate mitmproxy's CA, remove the old profile on iOS first to prevent conflicts.
+After an OS update, you may need to re-enable certificate trust.

 🖥️ Using the CLI: mitmproxy